halliej/node-express-template/readme.md

  # Starter template for node/express apps

 This template is a good starting place for a node/express application.
 It provides the basic structure for your application as well as modules for testing, security and logging.

+**Security**

+The template provides basic security through the [helmet](https://www.npmjs.com/package/helmet) module.

 **Test**